fitnr/savi-750/README.md

 <a id="submitting-assignments"></a>
 ### Submitting Assignments
 All assignments will be submitted by adding your content to the course Dropbox folder.
+Assignments must be submitted by 10 pm of the Friday before class.

 #### Assessment
 Area | Total Points
 --- | ---
-Class Participation | 25
+class participation | 25
-Visualization Critiques | 25
+weekly critiques | 25
-Visualizations | 25
+weekly projects | 25
-Final Project | 25
+final project | 25
 **Total** | **100**

 #### Attendance